List of Elemental Gelade characters: Minor characters

-In the anime, instead of being sold by her uncle, their father died with a large debt.
-To earn money to pay off the debt, she works as a waitress at a restaurant.
-She appears once more to help Rasati and those of Arc Aile combat Chaos Choir and help Cou get to Edel Garden.
-She is now dressed as a nurse with the Arc Aile symbol on her hat.
-At the anime's end, she's helping Rasati try on women's clothing now that they have no reason to fight anymore.
-But unlike Lillia, Rasati is uncomfortable in women's clothes despite Lillia saying she was cute.
+In the anime, instead of being sold by her uncle, their father died with a large debt, with her working as a waitress at a restaurant to earn money and pay off the debt.
+She reappears to help Rasati and those of Arc Aile combat Chaos Choir and help Coud get to Edel Garden, now dressed as a nurse with the Arc Aile symbol on her hat.
+At the anime's end, she helps Rasati try on women's clothing now that they have no reason to fight anymore.
+However, unlike Lillia, Rasati is uncomfortable in women's clothes, despite Lillia saying she was cute.